intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 information a requirement for passing through a network.
 This is undesirable.

-Therefore the used mechanisms needs to be well target to the kind of information carried as well as required level of trust and protection.
+Therefore, the signaling mechanisms need to be targeted to the kind of information carried as well as required level of trust and protection.

 ## Protecting Information and Authentication